bscan

 Note

-before bscan can work, it needs at least a bare bones valid database.
-If your database exists but some records are missing because they were pruned, then you are all set.
-If your database was lost or destroyed, then you must first ensure that you have the SQL program running ( or ), then you must create the Bacula database (normally named bacula), and you must create the Bacula tables using the scripts in the /opt/bacula/scripts/ directory.
-This is explained in the Installation chapter of the manual.
-Finally, before scanning into an empty database, you must start and stop the Director with the appropriate bacula-dir.conf file so that it can create the Client and Storage records which are not stored on the Volumes.
-Without these records, scanning is unable to connect the Job records to the proper client.
+For bscan to function properly, it requires at least a minimal valid database present.
+If your database exists but some records have been pruned, you are ready to proceed.
+However, if your database has been lost or destroyed, you must first ensure that the SQL server (MySQL or PostgreSQL) is operational.
+Next, you must create the Bacula database (typically named bacula), and set up Bacula tables using the scripts in the /opt/bacula/scripts/ directory.
+This is explained in the Installation chapter.
+Finally, before scanning into an empty database, you must start and stop the Director with the appropriate bacula-dir.conf file so that it can create the Client and Storage records that are not stored on the Volumes.
+Without these records, the scanning process cannot link the Job records to the proper Client.

 bscan -c bacula-sd.conf -v -V Vol001\|Vol002 /dev/nst0

-Then to actually write or store the records in the catalog, add the -s option as follows:
+Then, to actually write or store the records in the Catalog, add the -s option as follows:

 bscan -s -m -c bacula-sd.conf -v -V Vol001\|Vol002 /dev/nst0